 Instant Pot Tikka Masala, made with chicken or chickpeas and veggies!
 Serve over basmati rice, or for a low-carb version, serve over a bowl of baby spinach!
 This can also be made on the stove top!
 A simple, easy weeknight dinner that is vegan adaptable and full of Indian flavor!

 Good morning friends!
 Here’s another quick and easy Indian-inspired weeknight dinner that can be made in an Instant Pot or on the stove top!
 Instant Pot Tikka Masala!
 Make this with chicken or keep it vegan and substitute chickpeas and veggies.
 Either way, I know you will love it.
 This recipe is all about the sauce – so fragrant and flavorful it will leave you wanting to mop up every precious drop.
 It’s so addicting!
-Naan bread works well or keep it simple with brown basmati rice, or a bed of baby spinach – a delicious, low-carb option.
+Naan bread works well or keep it simple with a bowl of fluffy basmati rice, or a bed of baby spinach – a delicious, low-carb option.
 A cozy weeknight dinner, perfect for the cool nights of fall.
 AND oh yes, the leftovers are divine, so pack some up for midweek lunches!

 This could also be part of your Sunday meal prep!
 It tastes better and better as the flavors have a chance to meld.